john-pachec0/Monitor/TERMS_OF_SERVICE.md

 ## User Conduct

-You agree to use Untwist:
+You agree to use Monitor:
 - **For personal, non-commercial use only**
 - In compliance with all applicable laws
 - Not to harm, harass, or violate rights of others